-Inside Nicholas Brendon’s Troubled Life After Buffy the Vampire Slayer
+Inside Nicholas Brendon's Troubled Life After Buffy the Vampire Slayer

-Nicholas Brendon’s recent arrest for allegedly attacking his girlfriend is just the latest chapter in an upsetting saga of the actor’s scrapes with the law.
+Nicholas Brendon’s recent arrest for alleged prescription fraud is just the latest chapter in an upsetting saga of the actor's scrapes with the law.

-Brendon shot to stardom as Xander Harris on Buffy the Vampire Slayer, which aired from 1997-03.
+Brendon, now 50, shot to stardom as Xander Harris on Buffy the Vampire Slayer, which aired from 1997 to 2003.

-The 46-year-old actor’s public troubles first began in 2004, after Brendon checked himself into a rehab clinic for alcohol problems.
+In 2004, Brendon checked himself into a rehab clinic for alcohol problems.

 “After realizing that I had a disease that was taking control of my life, I decided that the best way for me to regain my health was to enter a treatment facility,” he said at the time.